Winter Horse Care Guide: How to Keep Your Horse Warm, Healthy and Comfortable

 Frozen water troughs are more than annoying—they’re dangerous.
 Make sure water sources are accessible and not iced over.
 Place a floating object like a wooden ball in the trough to help reduce surface freezing (make sure what you use is not small enough for your horse to ingest).

-Warming Up & Cooling Down
+Warming Up and Cooling Down Your Horse in Cold Weather

 Horses feel the cold in their muscles too.
 Start every ride with a proper warm-up—long walk sessions are perfect.
 After your ride, a slow cooldown helps regulate body temp and avoid stiffness.